 I don’t know about you, but I would think that she’s being very rude and disrespectful.
-Why does she think that she has the right to talk down to him like that?
+Why does she think she has the right to talk down to him like that?

 Most people I know would not do such a thing to others, whether it’s their friends or someone they don’t know.

 I repeated that request at every step she took on the 14-step staircase.
 I said it one more time when she was at my door.
 She ignored it and entered my room with cookies in her hands and crumbs on my floor.

 I was angry.
 I exploded and yelled, “Didn’t you hear that I asked you not to come in with cookies?”

-She looked at me, turned around and left my room.
+She looked at me, turned around, and left my room.

 So what is the lesson?

-That yelling, and only yelling, works with kids who don’t listen, right?
+That yelling and only yelling works with kids who don’t listen, right?

 She didn’t listen to me because she couldn’t listen to me.
 I was not in front of her, making eye contact and ensuring she was paying attention to what I said.

-Instead, I just sat at my desk and shouted my command, while she was fully immersed in tasting the yummy cookies.
+Instead, I just sat at my desk and shouted my command while she was fully immersed in tasting the yummy cookies.

 However, from my perspective, I thought she heard everything I said but ignored me.
 I thought she was purposely disrespecting me and my request.

 I was being disrespectful to her.

 I showed her that I only cared about my own needs.
 I showed her that when you were frustrated, you could be rude and disrespectful.

-That was definitely the wrong message.
+That was the wrong message.

-Granted, there are often situations where kids really do outrageous or disrespectful things, but it could be because they don’t know any better at that age or they miss the cue.
+Granted, there are often situations where disrespectful kids do outrageous or disrespectful things, but it could be because they don’t know any better at that age or they miss the cue.

 Ask your child why they act that way.

 Justifiably, many of them become upset or angry.
 They would reply, “How dare you!
 You are not allowed to talk to me that way.
 I’m your mother/father!”

 These parents are upset.
-They are called names and they are hurt.
+They are called names, and they are hurt.

 I asked my daughter, “Why did you say that?
 Was it because you were angry?”
 She nodded.

-“Were you angry because I didn’t let you have <X>?”
+“Were you angry because I didn’t let you have more cookies?”
 She nodded again.
 I nodded sympathetically, too.

 “Well, I understand you are upset.
 But that doesn’t mean I am a bad mom.
 If other kids are mad at you for something you have done, does it make you a bad girl?”
 She shook her head determinedly.

 “OK, then you are not a bad girl because other people are upset.
 So I am not a bad mom because you are angry, right?”
-She nodded slowly like she was trying to absorb my words.
+She nodded slowly, like she was trying to absorb my words.